GitHub App for PR Reviews

 **Can I control which tests run?**

-The GitHub App is fully autonomous.
-For manual test selection, use [GitHub Actions](/configuration/github-actions) instead.
+The GitHub App selects tests autonomously, but you can steer a run by commenting `@qa.tech <instructions>` on the PR (e.g. `@qa.tech test the checkout flow`) - see [Triggering a PR Review](#triggering-a-pr-review).
+For full manual test selection, use [GitHub Actions](/configuration/github-actions) instead.
 You can use both: automatic PR reviews + manual deep testing on-demand.

 **PR reviews aren't posting - what should I check?**